 Apple Watch is one of the best if not the best smartwatch you can get right now.
 It looks great, is powerful, and versatile.
 It features some of the best sensors that allow it to track and record data like heartbeat, blood oxygen level, step counts, and more.

 Apple Watch works best when strapped to your wrist, but you can also wear it on your arm or ankle but the results you get won’t be so accurate.
 If you don’t want to wear the watch at all then you can just chuck it in your pocket.

-And the answer to the question, will Apple Watch count steps if in pocket is yes, it will but it won’t be as accurate as when you have it strapped to your wrist.
+And the answer to the question, will Apple Watch count steps if in the pocket is yes, it will but it won’t be as accurate as when you have it strapped to your wrist.
 This is because the Apple Watch is designed and developed to work when it is on your wrist.

-In any case, the Apple Watch can count steps in pocket, work without an iPhone, or work together with your iPhone, and more.
+In any case, the Apple Watch can count steps in the pocket, work without an iPhone, work together with your iPhone, and more.
 This article covers it all and I hope you learned some new tricks.

 Can Apple Watch track steps when hands are in the pocket?